hexck/Sample/README.md

 ## :smirk_cat: Why do you need Sample ?

-Sample was built so that people can learn from it, for real-world use, anti-tampering techniques and obfuscation is required.
+Sample was built so that people can learn from it, for real-world use, anti-tampering techniques and obfuscation would probably be required.
 <br><br>

 ## :star: How does it work ?